Chiral plasma instability and inverse cascade from nonequilibrium left-handed neutrinos in core-collapse supernovae: Inverse cascade in chiral MHD

 Let us look into this mechanism more closely.
 The evolution of the magnetic field is governed by the induction equation (\ref{eq: induction equation}), where the second and third terms on the right-hand side are related to the CPI.
 Here, we evaluate the contribution of the first term to the evolution of the magnetic field.
 This nonlinear interaction between the fluid and magnetic field is divided into three terms,

 which correspond to the compression, stretching, and advection terms, respectively.
-In Fig.~\ref{fig5}, 2D distributions of the $y$-component of the compression [panel~(a)], stretching [panel~(b)], advection [panel~(c)], diffusion [panel~(d)] and CME [panel~(e)] in the induction equation on the $x$-$z$ plane at $y=0$ when $t/\tau_{\rm CPI} = 40$ for Model 1 are illustrated.
+In Fig.~\ref{fig6}, 2D distributions of the $y$ component of the compression [Fig.~\ref{fig6}(a)], stretching [Fig.~\ref{fig6}(b)], advection [Fig.~\ref{fig6}(c)], diffusion [Fig.~\ref{fig6}(d)] and CME [Fig.~\ref{fig6}(e)] in the induction equation on the $x$-$z$ plane at $y=0$, when $t/\tau_{\rm CPI} = 40$, for model 1 are illustrated.
 We can see that the first three terms corresponding to the nonlinear interaction are relatively smaller than the last two terms.
 This indicates that the evolution of the magnetic field in our system is described mostly by the diffusion and CME, which is the process of the CPI.

 The condition that the process of the CPI is dominant in the evolution of the magnetic field is derived from the induction equation (\ref{eq: induction equation}) with a generic current of the form $\Delta {\bm J} = \xi_B {\bm B}$ [not limited to Eq.~(\ref{main})] as \beq |{\bm v}| \ll \eta |\xi_B|\,. \eeq This condition is indeed satisfied for Eq.~(\ref{main}) with the parameter choice above and $\eta = 1$.
 Note that this is only the sufficient condition for the inverse cascade.
 When this condition is not satisfied, then the nonlinear interaction between the fluid and magnetic field is no longer negligible.
 It would be interesting to study whether the inverse cascade persists in such a case.
 Finally, in this paper we performed chiral MHD simulations for several given values of $\xi_B$, but it would also be important to perform self-consistent simulations directly using the form of $\xi_B$ in Eq.~(\ref{main}).